gari-network/gari-sdk/README.md

 ```

 ### airdrop
-this method will give specific gari amount to users as a rewards, this method will use in backend service only
+this method will give specific gari amount to users as a rewards.
 ```js
 /**
  * @param {string} publicKey